Educator Portal

 The Rosenbach’s educator programs help teachers to incorporate primary source material into their curriculum to both support and extend learning.
 Programs always include practical takeaways so educators can simply “plug and play” when they return to the classroom.

-In-Person Program: Teaching American History in Turbulent Political Times: A Workshop for Elementary and High School Teachers
+Lit Lives: A Workshop for Middle and High School English Teachers